The Disappearance of Haruhi Suzumiya: Release

 On December 18, 2007, the official website of The Melancholy of Haruhi Suzumiya anime series, haruhi.tv, was replaced by a fake 404 error with five form input fields, a reference to the pivotal date in The Disappearance of Haruhi Suzumiya, the fourth volume in the light novel series.
 The story of The Disappearance of Haruhi Suzumiya did not appear in the 2009 re-airing of the anime series The Melancholy of Haruhi Suzumiya, which included previously un-aired episodes adapted from the second, third and fifth novels.
 However, at the close of the 2009 season on October 8, 2009, a 30-second teaser trailer showing Yuki Nagato was aired, revealing that The Disappearance of Haruhi Suzumiya would actually be a film, set for a February 6, 2010 release.
 A one-minute promotional video was released in December 2009.
 The film was released on BD/DVD, in regular and limited editions on December 18, 2010 in Japan.

 The film was licensed for North America distribution by Bandai Entertainment.
 English-subtitled screenings began running in San Francisco's Viz Theater from May 21, 2010, and were followed by a screening at the Laemmle's Sunset theater in Hollywood on June 24, 2010 and a theatrical run in Hawaii in June 2010 through Consolidated Theatres and Artisan Gateway as part of their Spotlight Asia Films program.
 An English-language version has been co-produced by Bang Zoom!
 Entertainment and was released on DVD and Blu-ray Disc in North America on September 20, 2011.
-Manga Entertainment released it in the UK on DVD on November 7, 2011, though a planned 2012 Blu-ray release has been cancelled.
+Manga Entertainment released it in the UK on DVD on November 7, 2011, though a planned 2012 Blu-ray release had been cancelled.
 Madman Entertainment released the film on DVD and Blu-ray in Australia and New Zealand on November 16, 2011.
 The film had its European premiere on October 17, 2010 at the Scotland Loves Anime event in Edinburgh.
 Animax Asia has aired the film.